Contents

 Additionality

-The Project Proponent must be able to demonstrate additionality through compliance with Section 2.5.3 of the Isometric Standard.
+The Project Proponent must be able to demonstrate additionality through compliance with the Isometric Standard.
 The baseline scenario and counterfactual utilized to assess additionality must be project-specific, and are described in Section 7.2 of this Protocol.

 Additionality determinations should be reviewed and completed every two years, at a minimum, or whenever project operating conditions change significantly, such as the following: